3 Ways to Evacuate Ahead of a Hurricane If You Don’t Have a Lot of Money

 3. Look for an Airbnb

-In 2012, Airbnb launched Open Homes, a disaster relief program that encourages Airbnb hosts to provide free temporary shelter for those affected by natural disasters.
+In 2012, Airbnb launched Open Homes, a disaster relief program that encourages Airbnb hosts to provide free temporary shelter for those affected by natural disasters, and the program is still operational.

 But the best advice we have as you prepare your supplies and decide whether to evacuate is not to panic.

-As we reach the peak of this year’s hurricane season, we’re reminded of the guidance offered by St. Petersburg Mayor Rick Kriseman last year as Hurricane Irma approached:
+As we reach the peak of this year’s hurricane season, we’re reminded of the guidance offered by St. Petersburg Mayor Rick Kriseman in 2017 as Hurricane Irma approached:

 “I know we’re all on edge, but another important reminder as we prepare for Hurricane Irma — let’s be nice to each other.
 It costs nothing.”